cruidin/white-duck-says-hello/README.md

 1. I want to get to see the art work in this website.
 2. I want to get to see more of Patricia’s work.
 3. I want to follow Patricia on social media to stay up to date with her art.
-4. I want to stay in touch with Patricia and try one of her drawing sessions.

 *As a person interested in programming:*
-1. I want to see bird related art.
+1. I want to get ideas of what can be done in JavaScript, HTML and CSS
-2. I want to know about Patricia’s experiences with birds.
-3. I want to stay in touch with Patricia and exchange ideas and experiences.
+2. I want to stay in touch with Patricia and exchange ideas and experiences.

-4. I want to try one of Patricia’s monthly get togethers.
+*As a young person*
+1. I want to be entertained by the cute illustrations and silly stories

 *As Patricia's family, friend or acquaintance:*
 1. I want to see what she’s up to.

 ### Development Planes
 It took me an awful long time to "get" JavaScript.
 And when I say that, I mean that.

+I started off with a very simple idea of changing the background colour of a page.
+Then I started to build upon this until I arrived at the final product.

 For an overview of some of the thought process involved in drawing up a plan for the project please consult this [PDF]().